JoviDeCroock/webpack-module-nomodule-plugin/README.md

 ![minimal mode output](./assets/minimal.png)

 The script in the middle between `type="module"` and `nomodule` is meant for safari 11 compat.

+`nomodule` will load for browsers who don't support `module` and the other way around, the problem with this approach is we'll be downloading both bundles on certain Edge versions and IE11.

 ## Example